 I’m not suggesting that you take money out of your home; that may not be the best investment strategy.
 I’m just trying to give you an option, should you need some extra cash and/or want to lower your monthly mortgage payment.

 But even if you don’t need money from your home equity, refinancing makes complete sense right now simply because of the historically low interest rates.

 I would suggest this.
 Locate your most recent mortgage statement and see what your interest rate is.
 If it’s above 3%, then, call Jeremy Woods.
 I have known Jeremy for about a year and a half, both professionally and personally.
 He is an experienced mortgage banker, he’s a divorced dad, and he’s lovely to work with.

 In closing, being a single parent and owning a home isn’t easy.
 Refinancing might one way you can benefit financially, and take some unnecessary stress off your plate.

 Jeremy Woods (NMLS #112818) is a Senior Residential Mortgage Banker with CIBC.
 He has been in the industry for 14 years.
 A University of Wisconsin-Madison graduate, Woods can work with clients in all 50 states, handling both purchases and refinances for primary homes, second homes and investment properties.
-Learn more here, or email Jeremy: Jeremy.Woods@CIBC.com or call: (847) 691-7888.
+Feel free to call Jeremy at: (847) 691-7888.
 All loans subject to underwriting guidelines and must be approved.
 CIBC is an equal housing lender and member FDIC

 Like this article?
 Check out, “6 Tips To Getting a Mortgage After Divorce”